NetBSDfr/bsddialog/README.md

  - key callback
  - Right-To-Left text
  - --clear-screen like single option or fix with --and-dialog.
- - Merge internal "build" dialogs code with "KEY_RESIZE" dialogs code.
+ - Merge internal "build" dialogs code with "KEY\_RESIZE" dialogs code.
+ - Some terminale does not hide cursor, move it bottom-right before getch().